How to Sleep Cool on a Memory Foam Mattress

 Gel Memory Foam

-Similar to traditional memory foam, gel memory foam has the same attributes: body contouring pressure relief, antimicrobial properties, and motion isolation.
+Similar to traditional memory foam, gel infused memory foam mattress has the same attributes: body contouring pressure relief, antimicrobial properties, and motion isolation.
 The difference?
 The infusion of gel beads absorbs body heat and has better durability

 However, a problem arises in the amount of heat the gel beads can absorb before the body starts to retain heat.
-Many consumers have experience overheating with gel memory foam beds, particularly hot sleepers, because the gel beads can only absorb so much heat.
+Many consumers have experience overheating with gel infused memory foam beds, particularly hot sleepers, because the gel beads can only absorb so much heat.

 Plant-Based Memory Foam